Travel Plans

 Border controls and customs

-X-ray machines should not affect your diabetes equipment.
+X-ray machines should not affect your diabetes equipment, your glucose sensor or your pump.

 Food and travel

-• If you are taking insulin or sulphoylurea (SU) tablets (gliclazide, glimepiride, glipizide), you should take a supply of carbohydrate foods with you when you travel to cover any unexpected delays en route.
+- If you are taking insulin or sulphonylurea (SU) tablets (gliclazide, glimepiride, glipizide), you should take a supply of carbohydrate foods with you when you travel to cover any unexpected delays en route.